M0n0chr0mic0rn/M0n0chr0mic0rn/README.md

 👋 Hello, I'm Monochromicorn

-I mainly deal with blockchain technology, Nakamoto STD (Bitcoin, Litecoin, Dogecoin) Ethereum can go home!
+I mainly deal with blockchain technology, Nakamoto STD (Bitcoin, Litecoin, Dogecoin) <br>
+Ethereum can go home!

 Also available in the skill box are server - client structures / APIa